Good practice code

 - Authors must disclose to the editor any possible conflict of interest.
 When there is a commercial, financial or personal link that may affect the results and conclusions of their work, the text of the work must be accompanied by a statement of these circumstances (described in section 1 of this document), which will appear in the published version of the article.

 - Authors must indicate, in a clear and concise manner, all sources of financing granted for the study, stating the private or public entity responsible for said financing and the identification code of such financing, when it exists.
-This information will appear in the published version of the article.
+This information will appear in the published version of the article and in the journal's metadata.

 - Authors must ensure that their manuscripts contain original results, data, ideas and/or interpretations, and that they have not been copied, invented, distorted or manipulated.
 In addition, they have an obligation to review and ensure the accuracy and validity of the results before submitting the manuscript to the journal.